guoyu07/feeds-client-android/README.md

 here](https://pusher.com/feeds).
 For full documentation, [see here](https://docs.pusher.com/feeds)

 The SDK is written in Kotlin, but aimed to be as Java-friendly as possible.
+Most code sample are written in Kotlin for clarity.

 ## Features & Usage